odan/odan.github.io/_posts/2017-04-17-rest-restful-api-quick-reference.md

 ### Security

-* Allow only SSL (HTTPS) requests
+* Allow only HTTPS requests

 ### Authentication

 * Use a standard and stateless authentication method:
   * API Key / Token (as part of the `Authorization` header)
   * Basic Authentication (Basic Auth)
-* The OAuth protocol is not stateless, because it requires the user to pass credentials one time, and then maintain state of the user’s authorization on the server side, these are not considerations of the underlying HTTP protocol.
-* If the authentication is unsuccessful, the status code `403` (Forbidden) is returned.
+* If the authentication is unsuccessful, the status code `403` (Forbidden) must be returned.

 ### HTTP Header